Did you know you can now book a picnic or fire pit online?

 • Each picnic area inside Kidstown holds a maximum of 25 people.

-• BBQ’s will not be allowed inside Kidstown Waterpark area.
+• BBQs will not be allowed inside Kidstown Water Park.

 • All individuals will receive a wristband upon entry to the park.
 Entry will be declined once the maximum attendance is reached for the designated picnic area.

 • As Kidstown is an outdoor facility the City of Toronto cannot guarantee weather conditions.
-In the event of inclement weather on the day of your event and the City needs to close the park, the Permit office and Program Staff will make every effort to contact you based on the information you provided on your account at time of booking.
-If you have any concerns about the status of your – booking, you should contact the facility at 416-396-8325 prior to leaving your establishment to confirm that we are open.
+In the event of inclement weather on the day of your event and the City needs to close the park, the Permit Office and Program Staff will make every effort to contact you based on the information you provided on your account at the time of booking.
+If you have any concerns about the status of your booking, contact the facility at 416-396-8326 beforehand to confirm that we are open.
 Please understand that facility conditions can change from the time you call to the time you arrive on site.

-• Food & beverages must be kept in the picnic booking area.
-Please do not bring glass bottles or glass containers into the water park.
+• Food and beverages must be kept in the picnic booking area.
+Do not bring glass bottles or glass containers into the water park.

 • Alcoholic beverages, smoking, pets, balloons, barbeques and grills are not permitted in the water park or picnic area.